-On Christmas Eve I decided to “gluten-free” one of my favorite childhood dinners so that my brother could enjoy the dish just like we did as kids!
+On Christmas Eve I decided to go “gluten-free” with one of my favorite childhood dinners so that my brother could enjoy the dish just like we did as kids!

 Sauce Ingredients (makes 4 cups)